nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 3. Setting-up scanners;
 4. Cloning an SD card.

 Please note that this requires a second computer (Linux or Windows) with an internet connection, a microSD card, a microSD-to-USB adapter and obviously a Raspberry Pi with adapted Epson scanners.

 This requires using the Raspberry Pi terminal which can be opened using `Ctrl-Alt-T`.
 A basic knowledge of `shell` and of some text-editor (e.g. `nano` or `vi`) can help a lot.
 Please do not copy-paste all the code blocks directly in the terminal window.
 Some commands require user input.

-Please do copy them one-by-one.
+**The Raspberry Pi has been shown to run the image acquisition with no more than 3 scanners.
+Above this number, memory allocation errors may arise.**

 ## Installation

 Here we describe the steps necessary to get from a Raspberry Pi with an empty SD card to a functional image acquiring machine.

 There are two ways to proceed:
-    1. use the cloned microSD image;
+​    1. use the cloned microSD image;
-    2. install everything from scratch.
+​    2. install everything from scratch.

 ### From the cloned microSD image